 Bring the groups together to share their collective thinking.
-Pose the question : Which is more fair: equality or equity?"
+Pose the question: Which is more fair: equality or equity?

-Extension: Partner Up with a student from another class, family member or community member and prepare to teach them the difference between equality vs. equity In an effort to create more awareness and ignite dialogue around this topic.
+Extension: Partner Up with a student from another class, family member or community member and prepare to teach them the difference between equality vs. equity to create more awareness and ignite dialogue around this topic.